mendezjavier3567-prog/nexocoin/NEXOCOIN_WHITEPAPER.md

 - Deterministic execution and validation

 This design ensures that Nexocoin remains usable, fair, and economically sustainable as a long-term base-layer blockchain.

+---

+## 12. Wallet System

+### 12.1 Overview

+The Nexocoin wallet system is designed as a core security and usability component of the protocol rather than a secondary application layer.
+Wallets are treated as first-class citizens within the Nexocoin ecosystem, ensuring secure key management, deterministic transaction signing, and persistent state handling.

+The initial reference implementation is an **official command-line interface (CLI) wallet**, focused on transparency, auditability, and long-term reliability.

+---

+### 12.2 Official CLI Wallet

+The Nexocoin CLI wallet serves as the canonical wallet implementation for the network.

+Key characteristics:
+- Fully open-source
+- Deterministic behavior
+- Minimal external dependencies
+- Cross-platform compatibility

+The CLI wallet provides direct interaction with the Nexocoin protocol without abstraction layers that could obscure security-critical operations.

+---

+### 12.3 Local Key Generation and Management

+All cryptographic key material is generated **locally** on the user's device.

+Properties:
+- No keys are ever generated server-side
+- No keys are transmitted over the network
+- No reliance on third-party services

+Private keys remain exclusively under user control at all times.

+---

+### 12.4 Local Transaction Signing

+All transactions are signed locally within the wallet environment.

+This guarantees:
+- No exposure of private keys during transaction creation
+- Immunity to remote signing attacks
+- Full cryptographic integrity of transaction data

+Unsigned transactions are never broadcast to the network, and signing occurs only after explicit user confirmation.

+---

+### 12.5 Security Model

+The Nexocoin wallet system follows a **zero-trust security model**.

+Security principles include:
+- Least privilege access
+- Explicit user consent for critical actions
+- No background signing processes
+- No automatic key export mechanisms

+The wallet assumes that the network, peers, and external infrastructure may be hostile and enforces security boundaries accordingly.

+---

+### 12.6 Wallet Persistence

+Wallet state is persisted securely on disk using encrypted storage.

+Persistent data includes:
+- Encrypted private keys
+- Wallet configuration
+- Address metadata
+- Transaction history references

+Sensitive data is never stored in plaintext.

+---

+### 12.7 Encryption and Access Control

+Wallet storage is protected using strong encryption mechanisms.

+Features:
+- User-defined passphrases
+- Memory-safe key handling
+- Optional time-based unlocking
+- Automatic lock on inactivity

+Incorrect passphrase attempts do not reveal any information about the underlying key material.

+---

+### 12.8 Backup and Recovery

+The wallet system supports deterministic recovery mechanisms.

+Recovery options include:
+- Seed-based restoration
+- Encrypted backup exports
+- Manual cold-storage procedures

+Backup processes are explicitly user-initiated and never automated without consent.

+---

+### 12.9 Network Interaction

+The wallet communicates directly with Nexocoin nodes using the native protocol.

+Capabilities:
+- Query balances
+- Broadcast signed transactions
+- Verify transaction confirmations
+- Monitor chain state

+The wallet does not rely on centralized APIs or trusted intermediaries.

+---

+### 12.10 Persistence Across Sessions

+Wallet data remains fully consistent across sessions.

+Properties:
+- Persistent account state
+- Deterministic address derivation
+- Consistent transaction indexing
+- Safe restart behavior after shutdowns or crashes

+This ensures long-term usability and reliability for continuous operation.

+---

+### 12.11 Extensibility

+The wallet architecture is designed for future expansion without compromising security.

+Potential extensions:
+- Hardware wallet integration
+- GUI interfaces built on top of the CLI
+- Multi-signature support
+- Advanced account permission models

+All extensions must preserve local signing and user-controlled key ownership.

+---

+### 12.12 Summary

+The Nexocoin wallet system provides:

+- An official CLI-based reference wallet
+- Local key generation and signing
+- Strong encryption and persistence
+- Zero-trust security architecture
+- Deterministic and auditable behavior

+This design ensures that users retain full sovereignty over their assets while maintaining the highest security standards expected of a base-layer cryptocurrency.